amkatrutsa/optimization_course/README.md

 ### Questions

-The list of questions ([ru](/MinimumSpring.pdf)) about topics in Spring term part of the course that students have to answer two pass the exam.
+The list of questions ([ru](/MinimumSpring.pdf)) about topics in Spring term part of the course that students have to answer to pass the exam.

 ## Advanced and additional topics